j256/cloudwatch-logback-appender/README.md

 This appender will be used if:

 * there was some problem configuring the CloudWatch or other AWS APIs
-* the internal queue fills up too fast and messages can't be written remotely fast enough
+* the internal queue fills up and messages can't be written remotely fast enough
 * there was some problem with the actual put events CloudWatch call – maybe transient network failure

 ### Required IAM policy